rumair24/EE650/README.md

 ```
  *Note that the simulation is initially paused.
 To start it, press the play button located in the bottom-left corner of the user interface.*

+##TO DO TASK##
+To incorporate BT in your launch file, you need to:

+1. Create a BT XML file to define behaviors.
+2. Write a ROS 2 node to execute the BT.
+3. Integrate this node into the launch file.
+4. Modify the BT to interact with the Nav2 stack for navigation tasks.

 ## Additional Resources

 - [ROS2 Humble Installation (Ubuntu Deb Packages)](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)